 This online platform has a huge range of activities for kids after school.
 As a leader of informal childhood education for more than half a century, PBS has some of the most engaging and fun content around for kids of all ages.
 In Cyberchase, Jackie, Matt and Inez use math to protect the digital universe from evil.
 Don’t worry: Cyberchase has lots of math games, videos and activities to aid you in your quest.
 For Dr. Seuss lovers, The Cat in the Hat Knows a Lot About That! offers great Pre-K STEM games, activities and videos galore.
 Explore the biological world in Lifeboat to Mars with this free online game.
 In one simulation (Microland) you control hungry microbes.
 In another (Ecoland), you have to balance out the space station’s ecosystem.

-Learn all about computer security and how to use the internet safely.
-This will be the most exciting cybersecurity class for kids with real-world applications, delivered through a combination of project and inquiry-based learning.
-You'll enjoy fun videos, games, and security tools, as well as build projects of your own.
+Learn all about computer security and how to use the internet safely in this Cybersecurity class for kids.
+This class covers many real-world applications, and is delivered through a combination of project and inquiry-based learning.
+Your child will enjoy fun videos, games, and security tools, as well as build projects of their own.

-These free events offer an exciting window into the lives of tech experts from all over the world!
-Topics cover everything from filmmaking, Minecraft, and AI.
+These free computer science events offer an exciting window into the lives of tech experts from all over the world!
+Topics cover everything from filmmaking and Minecraft to AI.
 See what free events are upcoming, and register anytime.
-If you can't attend the live event, you’ll receive a link to download the recording to watch at your convenience.
+If your child can't attend the live event, you’ll receive a link to download the recording to watch at their convenience.

 This free live online AI event shows kids how to use fun, innovative AI applications.
 Students learn about self-driving cars and the purpose of AI in the real world, while getting involved in hands-on activities.